Ultimate Resume Background Guide: Dos and Don’ts

 A well-organized resume structure will be a good sign for your recruiter—the organizational skills you display are also a virtue.

 If your future job is administrative, your resume design should be simple and minimal.
 Do not add any photos or graphics.

-Also, make sure you are familiar with the difference between a resume and cover letter to send the right application document.
+Also, make sure you are familiar with the difference between a resume and a cover letter to send the right application document.